Issues & AdvocacyIssues & Advocacy

 Prior to joining AIA staff in 2007, Jessyca practiced architecture for nine years, in the Maryland-DC-Virginia region.
 She is a 1998 graduate of Tulane University School of Architecture.

 Yvonne Castillo was named the Director, State and Local Relations in April 2012, following more than nine years as General Counsel and registered lobbyist for the Texas Society of Architects.
-Ms. Castillo has practiced law for seventeen years in both state and federal courts of Texas and Colorado and holds a Bachelor of Science degree in Architectural Studies from the University of Texas at Austin.
+Ms. Castillo is a licensed attorney of nineteen years.

 Prior to working at the AIA, Zachary worked in politics and legislative advocacy.
 He has worked on political campaigns at the local, state, and federal level and as the lead organizer for the Kansas Organization of State Employees.
 Zachary holds a BA in English from the University of Kansas and a Master of Public Policy degree from the University of Michigan.